 The world is rapidly becoming more digital.
 In most cases, this is a positive outcome.
 Electronic document filing methods are often more environmentally friendly, easier to organize, and cost-effective.
 Of course, change also presents some challenges.
 This is especially true with non-profits who often operate with limited staff and on thin budgets.

 Regardless, one change taking effect for a large number of non-profit organizations in 2021 is Bill 39, or the Taxpayer First Act, which was signed into law by President Trump.
-This small announcement on the White House website was not released with a lot of media attention.
+It was featured in a small announcement on the White House website and was not released with a lot of media attention.
 Still, despite not being the top story on news networks, Bill 39 lays out some pretty significant changes to the way nonprofits must file taxes beginning in 2021.

 What is Bill 39?